jbossdemocentral/dv-gettingstarted/README.md

 -Install Data Virtualization enabling OData

 **STEP 2:** Import, Preview Data and Deploy
+-Note:  In order to use the source files and VDB the Parent folder has to be updated to your local git clone directory for the project.
+To do that run the script below otherwise manual update to the files - CustomerContextCSVSourceModel.xmi, CustomerContextXMLSourceModel.xmi and CustomerContextVDB.vdb - would be required for the correct fodler of the CSV and XML/
+-From the scripts folder run ```./update-folders.sh```
 -Download JBDS http://www.jboss.org/products/devstudio/download/
 -Install JBDS and the Integration Stack https://devstudio.jboss.com/updates/8.0/integration-stack/
 -Add and start a new server with the home directory of the installed DV from above